-Real-time collaboration means information flows freely between teams, moving work forward.
-And when new members join a shared channel, they can access and search the channel’s entire history, getting them up to speed quickly.
+Real-time collaboration means that information flows freely between teams, moving work forwards.
+And when new members join a channel, they can access and search the channel’s entire history, getting them up to speed quickly.

 Develop deeper partnerships with external partners by making communication easier, more direct and more casual.
-Both sides can easily see what’s happening and who’s responsible for what.
+Each side can easily see what’s happening and who’s responsible for what.

-Admins can set whether a shared channel is private or public in their own workspace.
-Once the shared channel is created, members can invite colleagues from their respective teams without admin involvement.
+Each side can decide if the channel is public or private in their own workspace.
+Once the channel has been created, members can invite colleagues from their respective teams without admin involvement.

-To create a shared channel, owners and admins can follow the simple steps below.
+To create a channel with an outside organisation, follow the simple steps below.

 Ready to get started?

-- Review external business partners and ongoing initiatives to identify 3–5 initial use cases for shared channels.
+- Review external business partners and ongoing initiatives to identify three to five initial use cases.

 - Check the Slack guest account usage in your workspace directory.
-It might make sense to convert some of your guest accounts to shared channels.
+It might make sense to convert some of your guest accounts to a channel in Slack.

 You’re in good company

-Teams of every size, shape and sort are collaborating in shared channels.
+Teams of every size, shape and kind are connecting with external organisations in Slack.